lloyd/lloyd.io/posts/2011-06-27-how-browserid-works.md

   [webfinger]:http://code.google.com/p/webfinger/

-The latter approach is ommitted from BrowserID because it is percieved as both reducing the privacy of the system (RPs would ultimately leak more information back to identity providers about the user's activities), and because it increases total system complexity.
+The latter approach is omitted from BrowserID because it is perceived as both reducing the privacy of the system (RPs would ultimately leak more information back to identity providers about the user's activities), and because it increases total system complexity.